qim-center/qim3d/README.md

 ```

 # Contributing
-Contributions to QIM are welcome!
+Contributions to `qim3d` are welcome!
 If you find a bug, have a feature request, or would like to contribute code, please open an issue or submit a pull request.

 # License
 This project is licensed under the MIT License.